alpaka-group/llama/documentation/pages/user/mappings.rst

 LLAMA mapping interface
 -----------------------

-The LLAMA mapping interface is quite simple and will be explained in detail in the :ref:`developer section <label-mapping-interface>`.
+The LLAMA mapping interface is quite simple and is explained in detail in the :ref:`Factory API section <label-api-factory>`.
 As user you only have to know that there is a simple interface every mapping has to be implemented against.